Driving in Tanzania: Tips & Information

 Border crossings to Uganda - note that non-Ugandan registered cars incur a $150 fee to enter national parks (compared to UGX 30,000 for Ugandan vehicles).

-Border crossings to Kenya - beware of limitations.
-Tanzania-plated cars are currently barred from Masai Mara, Mara Reserve, and Mara Triangle entry due to a trade dispute.
+Border crossings to Kenyabeware of limitations.
+Tanzania-plated cars are currently barred from entry into Masai Mara, Mara Reserve, and Mara Triangle due to a trade dispute.
 Rules change overnight and are often not communicated or displayed.
-This leaves you entering a national park up to the discretion of park rangers.
+This leaves your entry into a national park up to the discretion of park rangers.
 We therefore advise against taking your Tanzanian-registered vehicles into Kenyan parks, conservancies, and reserves.

 Border crossings to Zambia - occasionally, we allow border crossings from Tanzania to Zambia.
 However, since we don't have a local office in Zambia, road assistance challenges may arise.